Rent safe and private dog parks hosted by locals

 Before working with your dog, make sure you’re in a good headspace.
 It’s not always easy to communicate with another species.
 Even simple behaviors like sitting, giving us eye contact, or lying down on cue can confuse our pets at first!

 Be prepared to take things slowly and keep your training sessions upbeat.
-Offer lots of praise and affection when your dog makes an effort — and keep things simple to get more buy-in from your dog, especially if they are an adolescent.
+Offer lots of praise and affection when your dog makes an effort—and keep things simple to get more buy-in from your dog, especially if they are an adolescent.

 Minimize distractions when you start a new behavior or skill

 Remember that our dogs have very sensitive noses and ears.
 The busy park is not the place to start teaching a brand-new behavior.
 Your quiet living room, on the other hand?
 Perfect.
-Keep distractions at a minimum until your dog shows you they understand what you’re asking.
-At that point you can slowly increase the difficulty and work up to more challenging environments.

 Know that dogs can struggle to generalize behaviors